-Damage can occur if a lithium-ion battery cell is overcharged (cell voltage getting too high) or over-discharged (cell voltage getting too low).
+Damage occurs if you overcharge (cell voltage getting too high) or over-discharge (cell voltage gets too low) a lithium-ion battery cell.
 The BMS helps protect from under and over-voltage situations so that damage to the battery’s cells does not occur.

 The safety and stability of lithium-ion battery cells depend on temperature maintenance within certain limits.
 If the temperature exceeds the critical level on either end, thermal runaway can occur.
 Consequently, this can lead to an inextinguishable fire.

 The BMS monitors the temperature and sometimes controls cooling fans (in the case of an electric vehicle) to help maintain proper conditions.
 It will even shut down cells if needed to protect the battery.

 Internal and external shorts can also lead to thermal runaway.
 For this reason, protection from shorts is another critical component of a battery management system.